 While some contaminants are easier to identify because your water smells or tastes bad, others can go undetected.
 The only way to know for sure they are in your water is to have it tested.
 Some undetectable water contaminants include:

-Water filters remove impurities from your water via a filter or barrier that can be mesh or carbon or via reverse osmosis.
+Water filters reduce impurities from your water via a filter or barrier that can be mesh or carbon or via reverse osmosis.
 The latter uses a partially permeable membrane to separate ions, unwanted molecules, and larger particles from drinking water.

 For instance, the Puronics Reverse Osmosis under-sink systems provide clean water to your faucet on demand.
 These have multiple filtration systems, including: